conradakunga/Blog/_posts/2026-07-10-net-11-preview-enabling-zstandard-compression-in-kestrel.md

 Here you can see the server responded with a [content-encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Encoding) header, indicating the compression it used.

-If you specify something that it does not understand, this header will not be returned at all and your content will be returned **uncompressed**.
+If you specify something that it does not understand, this header will not be returned at all, and your content will be returned **uncompressed**.

 ![potatoHeader](../images/2026/07/potatoHeader.png)